DFE-Digital/bat-design-history/app/glossary.md

 Organisation
 : There's no clear definition for this.
 We use it broadly to encompass the different types of entity involving in teacher training (schools, universities, School Directs, etc).
 So it's a catch-all, umbrella term.

-Postgraducate certificate in education (PGCE)
+Postgraduate certificate in education (PGCE)
 : This is a teaching qualification that - when it's paired with QTS (qualified teacher status) - allows you to teach in state schools in England, Scotland, Wales and Northern Ireland.
 It’s also recognised internationally (which is the major advantage of having it, over just QTS).
 PGCE without QTS qualifies you to teach further education, but not primary or secondary education.

 Provider led
-: A course that that is led by a HEI or a SCITT (the opposite of school led/based).
+: A course that that is led by an HEI or a SCITT (the opposite of school led/based).

 Qualified teacher status (QTS)
 : This is the qualification you need to teach in state schools in England.
 You can't teach without it.